Code Writer

 Special functions: print(), range(), sqrt(), str()

-Use a loop to multiply the numbers from 1 to 28
+Use a loop to add the numbers from 0 to 27

 Use: variables, loops[2]